-- LOCATOR_LIST means it expects a LocatorListType. - PROPERTIES_POLICY means that the label is a PropertiesPolicyType block. - DURATION means it expects a DurationType. - For BUILTIN details, please refer to Built-in parameters.
+- LOCATOR_LIST means it expects a LocatorListType. - PROPERTIES_POLICY means that the label is a PropertiesPolicyType block. - DURATION means it expects a DurationType. - For BUILTIN details, please refer to Built-in parameters. - For ALLOCATION details, please refer to Participant allocation parameters.

 List with the possible configuration parameter: